New Student Information

 For more in depth information about SU, please go to Campus Life.

 The student experience at the Eleanor Wade Custer School of Nursing is unparalleled.
 Whether participating in activities through Sigma Theta Tau or the Student Nurses Association; discussing your career goals with a faculty mentor; traveling internationally on mission trips; or getting involved with the Alumni Association, you’ll feel part of the close-knit Shenandoah University nursing family for years to come.

 Nursing offers many opportunities for you to get involved.
-You can become a member of various nursing organizations, such as the Student Nurses Association (SNA).
+You can become a member of various nursing organizations, such as the Nursing Mentors, Nurses Christian Fellowship or the Student Nurses Association (SNA).
 We have an active SNA chapter that arranges events throughout the year and holds fundraisers for charities and student needs.
 Every year, the Rho Pi chapter of Sigma Theta Tau International, the International Nursing Honor Society, selects outstanding SU nursing students to join its ranks.
 This prestigious organization recognizes student academic success and helps student nurses make professional contacts and explore career opportunities.

 Every year, Shenandoah University offers several opportunities to attend domestic and international mission trips.
 The School of Nursing has coordinated mission trips for its midwifery programs to Nicaragua and all nursing programs to Brazil, traveling on a medical mission boat and delivering much needed healthcare to remote populations along the Amazon.

 Shenandoah University has a vibrant study abroad program, offering students many opportunities to explore other cultures first hand.
 In addition to programs offered through the university’s International Cross-Cultural Center, Nursing periodically offers Nursing courses overseas.
 In past years, the school has offered opportunities to study in Thailand, Guatemala, Ireland and Tanzania.